 Commercial products to try to keep pets safe from Ticks used to involve fortnightly applications of product, with the risk they might wash off.
-They also took two weeks to become effective which meant that spontaneous trips to 'The Tick Zone' aka the beach were a little like playing Russian roulette.
+They also took two weeks to become effective which meant that spontaneous trips to 'The Tick Zone' aka the beach were a little like playing with fire.

 The good news is that in the last few years Aussie dog owners have several new products available to counter this deadly parasite.

 A monthly chewable tablet, a collar which repels Ticks for 3 months and most recently another chewable tablet this one controlling both Paralysis Ticks and Fleas for 3 months.
 No danger of the product washing off and requiring only days to become effective rather than weeks.

 No more playing 'roulette'.
 No more visiting the Eastern Seaboard and 'hoping' your pet won't pick up a Paralysis Tick.

 As usual, the best products are 'vet only' so ask your Vet which of these will be best for you and your pet depending on their breed and your current or desired lifestyle.